HyphaApp/hypha-site/content/_index.md

 ## Getting started with Hypha

 If you want to begin using Hypha, the best place to start is with [our documentation](https://docs.hypha.app/).
-If you think our documentation can be improved, you're welcome to submit improvements.
+If you think our documentation can be improved, you're welcome to submit improvements--see our [Contributing to documentation](https://docs.hypha.app/contributing/contributing-to-documentation) page for more information on how to do this.

 [![Documentation](https://img.shields.io/badge/docs-hypha.app-purple)](https://docs.hypha.app/)